Packed Bed Scrubber: An air pollution control device in which emissions pass through alkaline water to neutralize hydrogen chloride gas.

-Perm: The measurement of water vapour through different materials measured in perm-inch (mass of water vapour moving through a unit area in unit time).
+Perm: The measurement of water vapor through different materials measured in perm-inch (mass of water vapor moving through a unit area in unit time).

 Permeability: The rate at which liquids pass through soil or other materials in a specified direction.

 Permit: An authorization, license, or equivalent control document issued by EPA or an approved state agency to implement the requirements of an environmental regulation; e.g. a permit to operate a wastewater treatment plant or to operate a facility that may generate harmful emissions.